Born in Sharjah, 1982 to British-Lebanese parents. Based in London.

 The earliest idea of the Vessel series came during my studies at Saint Martins, at that time i was interested in creating sculptures that housed films of other spaces either in time or dimension.
 These sculptures would contain small scale endless looping films viewed through a small optic, capturing moments in time or space to project the viewer somewhere else.
 Drawing inspiration from Victorian magic lanterns and vintage Americana postcard projectors i wanted to conjure up feelings of nostalgia and mystery.

-These installations are called ‘Vessels’ as i see them as portals to other places, taking the viewer on a journey in memory and imagination.
-Handmade from various Oaks and Walnut timber the sculptures draw inspiration from traditional boat making emulating ideas of the journey and exploration.
+These installations are called ‘Vessels’ as i see them as portals to other places, taking the viewer on a journey in memory, imagination and meditation.
+Handmade from various Oaks and Walnut timber the sculptures draw inspiration from ancient shipbuilding emulating ideas of the journey and exploration.
 The main intention is a desire to create intimate emotive sculptures that entice contemplation blocking out our immediate reality.

 Layering images has been a technique i've used in my work since 2010 when i began a series of photographic portraits titled The Fallen.
 These portraits were made in response to the media reporting of rising death toll of British soldiers in Afghanistan.
 Their faces would flash up on screen and then disappear.
 By superimposing multiple faces of the serving soldiers i wanted to create a unified image of The Fallen.
 In the end the series consisted of 45 photographic portraits, from 12 nations.
 The final 45 portraits were printed as Giclée prints preserved in a hand bound leather Tome sculpture, edition of 12.
-The Fallen along with other works belonging to that body of work exhibited at The War & The Body exhibition in 2011.
+The Fallen was exhibited at The War & The Body exhibition in 2011.
 Jane Tynan wrote of the work:

 “By superimposing multiple faces of serving soldiers, he creates a composite image of the military body, to reflect on the fleeting media images of ‘The Fallen’.
 Indeed the nature of military practices forms the perception of the army as a mass, not a collective.
 Oakes reflects on this dehumanising process, whether advanced by the military or media, which suggests that civilians relinquish their identities when they become soldiers.”